nicoptere/trellis/README.md

 * accessing the `context` is still a mystery, need to dig further. an unavailable context blocks most operations.

-* remote servedr calls block the execution, even when using async calls. the workaround looks convoluted (modal & timers)
+* remote server calls block the execution, even when using async calls. the workaround looks convoluted (modal & timers)

+* server memory keeps inflating...